nora75/DatabaseTerminal/README.md

 This plugin support autorun database server.
 It may be usefull for practice.
 You can use \<Space>r mapping to send and run sql command in the terminal from your file.
-You can export execusion result to file by [Pandoc](https://pandoc.org/) or your own setting by variable.
+You can export execusion result to file by [Pandoc](https://pandoc.org/).

 Note:
 This plugin is made for me.
 So if you install this plugin, it may occur some problems.